kora-projects/kora-docs/mkdocs/blog/en/kora-skill-between-docs-and-agent.md

 The gap does not disappear, but it becomes less absolute.

-## Framework Age Matters Less When Current Knowledge Is Injectable
+## Framework Age Matters Less When Current Knowledge Is Injectable { #framework-age-matters-less }

 A useful formulation is: